gerd-moellmann/emacs-with-cl-packages/README.md

 My Emacs is now beginning to be a DTrace USDT provider.
 Configure `--with-dtrace=no` to disable it.
 This is only tested on macOS.
 Development is ongoing in slow pace.

+## TTY menus in Lisp

+This is an implementation of TTY menus that is entirely written in Emacs Lisp.
+See lisp/tm.el.
+That file can also be used with a current master from savannah.
+Use `M-x tm-menu-mode` to activate.
+See the doc string of that function.
+The menu's behavior is patterned after what macOS does.

+It's unclear at the moment if that will land in GNU.